passionista/master_thesis_kuleuven2023/README.md

-# master_thesis_kuleuven2023
+# Master thesis
-Reading the Readers: A Book Recommendation System for the Leuven Public Library
+# Reading the Readers: A Book Recommendation System for the Leuven Public Library
-# A Book Recommendation System for Leuven Public Library

 This project was developed as part of my master's thesis, aiming to create a book recommendation system for the Leuven Public Library.
 The system incorporates collaborative filtering, content-based filtering, and hybrid filtering recommenders to provide personalized book recommendations to the readers.